raz0208/PRODIGY/README.md

 ## Task Overview

 Create a bar chart or histogram to visualize the distribution of a categorical or continuous variable, such as the disctribution of ages or genders in a population.
+I used population dataset from Data Bank website.
+The link to access the dadaset: https://data.worldbank.org/indicator/SP.POP.TOTL

 ## Knowledge Gained